 The good thing is that sourdough bread stays good for a fair amount of time.
 It certainly lasts longer than most other homemade bread types.

-Regardless, you might need some ideas about what you can do with your leftover sourdough bread.
-Are there any good ideas that will help you to use leftover sourdough bread in satisfying ways?
+Regardless, you might need some ideas about what you can do with your leftovers Are there any good ideas that will help you to use leftover sourdough bread in satisfying ways?

-Keep reading to learn about some of the best things that you can do with leftover sourdough bread.
+Keep reading to learn about some of the best things that you can do if you have too much.
 This will help you to figure out how to use the bread without it being a big deal at all.

 1 – Turn Sourdough Bread Into French Toast

 Perhaps turning your sourdough bread into something tasty that you can enjoy for breakfast will be the right way to go.
-You could turn sourdough bread into French toast if you think that you and your family would like it.
+You could turn it into French toast if you think that you and your family would like it.